 We kick off our guide by listing the finest products you will locate right now.
 They are listed in no particular order so go ahead – take a jab at it.

-1. LifeStraw Personal Water Filter for Hiking And Camping
+2. LifeStraw Personal Water Filter for Hiking And Camping

 The LifeStraw filter uses advanced hollow fiber technology.
 Basically, it means that the material, used to prevent contamination has holes that are smaller than bacteria and parasites.
 The size and weight of the unit are convenient.
 With its 2oz.
-(54g.) it is suitable for your trail running, hiking and camping.
+(54g.) it is suitable for your trail running, hiking, and camping.
 It is very easy to recognize when the filter needs to be changed.
 The water simply won’t come through it and you will not be able to drink.
 The capacity of this one is 1000 gallons or 4000 liters.

 3. Etekcity Portable Water Filter Filtration Straw Purifier Survival Gear

-Additionally, chlorine, heavy metal ions, THMs and VOCs will all be out of your water.
+Additionally, chlorine, heavy metal ions, THMs, and VOCs will all be out of your water.
 This little device is safety tested.
 Now a small disadvantage is that sometimes the water will be hard to draw out of the unit which can get on your nerves.
 On the other hand, the kit comes with handy features such as a foldable water pouch for collecting water, a longer straw to attach to the filter, and a syringe for cleaning.
 The capacity of this device is 1500 gallons.

 4. MSR MiniWorks EX Microfilter Water Filter